williamtran29/styleguides/ux-dev/svg.md

 ## Styling SVGs with CSS

-SVG children element have lots of attributes that define their appearanc (`fill`, `stroke`, and all their sub-attributes).
-Many of those are available to CSS as well.
+SVG children element have lots of [attributes that define their visual presentation](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Presentation) (the most common are `fill`, `stroke`, and all their sub-attributes).
+Many of those attributes are available to CSS as well.

 _This_